Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 ```

 As you can see we implement Zenject's `IInitializable` interface.
-This interface has an `Initialize()` which is called when this class gets created basically the same way `Awake()` gets called on `Monobehaviour` classes.
-We could also inherit from `Monobehaviour` and attach it to a GameObject in the scene and assign the camera by hand, but as mentioned earlier this can be forgotten and therefore we let Zenject handle this for us.
+This interface has an `Initialize()` which is called when this class gets created basically the same way `Awake()` gets called on `MonoBehaviour` classes.
+We could also inherit from `MonoBehaviour` and attach it to a GameObject in the scene and assign the camera by hand, but as mentioned earlier this can be forgotten and therefore we let Zenject handle this for us.
 Zenject also injects a reference to our `InputHandler` class because we used the `[Inject]` attribute.
 Awesome!

 In the `Initialize()` method we register for our click events and call `OnLeftClickPerformed()` and `OnDoubleLeftClickPerformed()` when they happen.
 Now we need a reference to our GameCamera.
 We cannot simply assign it like we would if this would be a component on a GameObject so we need to get the reference at the start of the game.
 We do this by calling `Camera.main`.
 Everywhere on the internet they say you should avoid this like the plague because what Unity does behind the scenes is it calls `GameObject.FindGameObjectWithTag("MainCamera")` which is expensive especially when you do it in a method which gets called every frame, but here we do it only once at the start and cache the reference so that is fine.